-A crucial element of a cyberstalking charge is “course of conduct”.
-Cyberstalking requires a course of conduct or a series of acts over a period of time.
-The cyberstalking does not have to persist for a long period of time; however, the actions must show a continuity of purpose.
+A crucial element of a cyberstalking charge is known as course of conduct.
+Cyberstalking requires a course of conduct or a series of acts over time.
+The cyberstalking does not have to persist for a long period of time, and only needs to show a clear pattern of behavior by the stalker.

-Stalking and cyberstalking are considered first degree misdemeanors, which is punishable by up to one year in county jail and up to $1,000 in fines.
+Stalking and cyberstalking are first-degree misdemeanors, which is punishable by up to one year in county jail and up to $1,000 in fines.

 Aggravated stalking is considered a felony of the third degree, which is punishable up to five years in prison and a fine up to $5,000.

 Contact Hubbs Law Firm for a Free Consultation

 Hubbs Law Firm diligently defends individuals facing stalking and cyberstalking charges, including the related charges of domestic violence, domestic assault, and child neglect.

 To speak to an experienced Miami stalking defense attorney, contact Hubbs Law at (305) 570-4802, or submit an online form.